zoeyg/public-write-ups/dice-2021/web-IDE.md

         X-Forwarded-For: 2600:1900:2001:b:400::1
 ```

 It would seem that the headless chrome instance did execute the code, and we got the request for the `/b64/` route, but `document.cookie` was empty.
 What gives?
 Visiting the exploit url in our own browser and looking in dev tools, even though we've logged in as `guest` there's no cookie.

+## Adjusting

 Lets revisit the server code that sets the cookie

 ```js
   return res.cookie('token', `dice{${process.env.FLAG}}`, {